Spring, Texas: Parks and recreation

 Harris County Precinct 4 operates parks in the Spring CDP.
 Southwell Park, a 5 acre facility located at 27419 Nelson Street, includes the B.F.
 Clark Community Building, a picnic pavilion with tables and a barbecue pit, one lighted basketball pavilion, barbecue grills, toilets, and two playgrounds: one for children aged 2 through 5 and one for those aged 5 through 12.
 Bayer Park, a 30 acre facility at 24811 West Hardy Road, includes four lighted softball fields, seven lighted baseball fields, and toilets.
 Pundt Park is a 380 acre park at 4129 Spring Creek Drive that was being developed as of 2008.
 The park was to have a canoe launch, a pavilion facility with a meeting room and toilets, a playground facility, picnic areas, and a trail system connecting Bayer Park to the Spring Creek Greenway.
 Precinct 4 also operates the Mercer Arboretum and Botanic Gardens, south of and adjacent to the Spring CDP at 22306 Aldine Westfield Road.
-The facility includes the Baldwin Boettcher Branch Library, an endangered species garden with a beaver pond, a canoe launch, picnic areas, a playground for children aged 6 through 12, a tea house, a trail, and a visitor center."Amenities ."
-Mercer Arboretum and Botanic Gardens.
-Retrieved November 23, 2008.
+The facility includes the Baldwin Boettcher Branch Library, an endangered species garden with a beaver pond, a canoe launch, picnic areas, a playground for children aged 6 through 12, a tea house, a trail, and a visitor center.

-The Cypresswood Golf club is located at 21602 Cypresswood Drive in the CDP.
-The club leases the land from Harris County and maintains the facilities.
+The Cypresswood Golf club is at 21602 Cypresswood Drive in the CDP.
+It leases the land from Harris County and maintains the facilities.

-A water park called Six Flags Hurricane Harbor SplashTown is located in Spring.
+A water park called Six Flags Hurricane Harbor SplashTown is in Spring.
 Old Town Spring is a popular shopping area in Spring.

 The Cynthia Woods Mitchell Pavilion in The Woodlands is in proximity to Spring.